miltador/cheapstream/README.md

 ## Thanks

+Special thanks to [Pepsik](http://mytalks.ru/index.php?action=profile;u=27164) for providing full set of arm libs and improved starting script.

-Special thanks to those people who made it possible by providing first ports.
+Also thanks to those people who made it possible by providing first ports.